F5Networks/f5-ci-docs/docs/kubernetes/kctlr-modes.rst

 - `Configuration options for the BIG-IP Controller </products/connectors/k8s-bigip-ctlr/latest/#controller-configuration-parameters>`_

 .. rubric:: Footnotes
-.. [#servicetype] See `Publishing Services - Service Types <https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services---service-types>`_ in the Kubernetes documentation.
+.. [#clusternet] OpenShift users must run the |kctlr| in cluster mode.
-.. [#originsdn] See the `OpenShift Origin SDN`_ documentation for more information.
+.. [#servicetype] See `Publishing Services - Service Types <https://kubernetes.io/docs/concepts/services-networking/service>`_ in the Kubernetes documentation.
 .. [#ansible] See the `f5-ansible repo on GitHub <https://github.com/F5Networks/f5-ansible>`_ for Ansible modules that can manipulate F5 products.
 .. [#encap] Be sure to use the correct encapsulation format for your network.